Deltares/hydromt/docs/user_guide/methods_stats.rst

 Example application
 ^^^^^^^^^^^^^^^^^^^

-As HydroMT provide methods to easily read the model results, applying a skill statistic just takes a few lines of code and can be applied directly across all observation locations in your model.
+As HydroMT provides methods to easily read the model results, applying a skill statistic just takes a few lines of code and can be applied directly across all observation locations in your model.

 .. code-block:: console